Meet our Team

 Kate came to CPD from the New York City Office of Financial Empowerment, where she coordinated programmatic and policy initiatives to build wealth in low-income communities and to hold financial institutions accountable to New Yorkers and their families.
 Kate has previously worked with one of CPD's core partners, Make the Road New York, where she helped to connect under and unemployed immigrant New Yorkers to quality training programs and sustainable jobs.
 She also coordinated Make the Road’sCitizenship Education Program to help members pass the exam to obtain US citizenship.
 Kate holds a BA from the University of California at Los Angeles and an MPA from the NYU Wagner School of Public Service.

-Sarah is co-director of Local Progress, the national network of over 300 progressive local elected officials dedicated to shared prosperity, equal justice under the law, sustainable and livable cities and good government that serves the public interest.
+Sarah is co-director of Local Progress, the network of hundreds of progressive local elected officials across the country dedicated to shared prosperity, equal justice under law, sustainable and livable cities, and good government that serves the public interest.
 Prior to joining CPD, Sarah served as the Managing Director at Working Families where she also ran an electoral and candidate recruitment program that doubled the size of the New York City Progressive Caucus.
 Sarah got her start as a political organizer for SEIU 32BJ.
 Sarah is a graduate of Williams College and Pratt Institute, where she received a Masters in Urban Planning.

 Steve brings an enormous range of experience, skills, and insights to CPD as a decades-long veteran of community organizing.
 Most recently, Steve ran the Fight for a Fair Economy (FFE) program at Service Employees International Union (SEIU), a $30 million annual investment in community organizing.
 During this time he worked closely with CPD to develop our partnerships with Wisconsin Jobs Now, Good Jobs Now (MI), and Working Washington.
 Previously, Steve was a Senior Fellow at the Center for American Progress, where he helped CAP develop its work on community organizing.
 Prior to that, Steve worked for over 35 years at ACORN in a wide variety of roles, including as Executive Director.
 Steve graduated from Harvard and lives in Brooklyn, NY.